mwette/guile-freezer/README.md

 ```

 `myscript.c` will load .go's from the objects you see in `myscript.xd`.
-The default behavior of the freezer is to no include Guile native .gos.
+The default behavior of the freezer is to not include Guile native .gos.
 To add these, one would use the `-s` flag, as:

 ```
   $ guild freeze -s myscript.scm
 ```

+(The above statement is not quite right.
+It will not include boot-9 deps.
+This needs to be fixed.)

 But this does not work.
 Ideally one would be able to generate a
 single binary with no other dependencies.
 However, libguile loads